AlexCMarty/alexcmarty.github.io/_posts/2025-07-10-Dot-Product.md

 Notice that this defines a transformation (a function) from $\vu$ to a number on the number line.
 This transformation is $\mathbb{R}^2 \to \mathbb{R}$.
 It is also *linear*.
 But how?
 A neat (albeit not rigorous) way to tell if a transformation is linear to ask whether any straight line of evenly spaced dots remains straight and evenly spaced.

-Play around with the graph below to see why projections match the intuition and make sense to describe how much two vectors lie in the same direction.
+Play around with the graph below to see why projections match the intuition and why they make sense to describe how much two vectors lie in the same direction.

 <desmos-graph id="end-goal" url="https://www.desmos.com/calculator/gqfaesh2zb">
   <div class="desmos-button-container">